-The 1851 Seated Liberty Dollar has one of the lowest mintages for both the series and the denomination at just 1,300 pieces.
-This date is usually regarded as one of the rarest of the series, after the 1870-S, but before the 1852 issue, which had a slightly lower mintage of 1,100 coins.
+The 1851 Seated Liberty Dollar (Buy on eBay) has one of the lowest mintages for both the series and the denomination at just 1,300 pieces.
+This date is usually regarded as the rarest of the series after the 1870-S Seated Liberty Dollar.

 At the time of issue, the value of silver had risen to the point where the melt value of the coins would exceed face value.
 As such, the Mint produced only a limited number of silver dollars and instead struck more than 3 million gold dollars.
 It is believed that none of the 1851 Seated Liberty Dollars were released into circulation in the year of production.